 The "Insurance Savings Account Act" establishes designated savings accounts for individuals and corporations to cover eligible insurance-related expenses, such as premiums and deductibles.
 Contribution limits are set at $6,000 for individuals, $12,000 for married couples filing jointly, and $25,000 for corporations.
 Account holders are responsible for maintaining documentation of eligible expenses and reporting account information annually to the Secretary of Revenue.
-The bill also clarifies that financial institutions are not required to track account usage or determine eligibility for tax modifications, and it provides guidelines for the distribution of account balances upon the account holder's death.
+The bill also clarifies that financial institutions are not required to track account usage or determine eligibility for tax modifications, and it outlines the treatment of account funds upon the account holder's death.
 The act is set to take effect on January 1, 2026.

 Statutes affected: